theshish/portipy/README.md

 portipy
 =======

-Extract Spotify music from your library.
+Take your music with you.